 8. Invade the Holy Island

 Looking for a place that’s rich with history?
 Make your way to Holy Island.
-The first northern invaders of the United Kingdom attacked the island the in 793 A.D.
-Located just off the eastern coast of the country, the island makes for an excellent day trip from Edinburgh.
+The first northern invaders of the United Kingdom attacked the island in 793 A.D.
+Located in England just off the eastern coast of Scotland, the island makes for an excellent day trip from Edinburgh.
 Fans of Harry Potter and Downton Abbey may recognize the spectacular Alnwick Castle, which was used as a film location for both.

 9. Head back in time to the Orkney Islands